 While prompts dominate generative engines, incorporating the right keywords and phrases inside those prompts is still crucial.
 They act as anchors that help AI understand, focus, and deliver precise responses.

-In summary, even in a prompt-first world, weaving the right keywords into your instructions helps AI generate responses that are precise, contextually relevant, and SEO-friendly.
+In summary, even in a prompt-first world, weaving the right keywords into your instructions helps AI generate responses that are precise—while Brand Performance Metrics in AI Search helps you validate whether that precision translates into real visibility inside AI-generated answers.

 Why Prompts Win in Generative Engines Like ChatGPT, Gemini & Perplexity